 For car seats to be considered FAA approved car seats, they must be approved for use on aircraft.
-However, do not look for the sticker on the side of the car seat to say anything about the FAA.
-(This was unnecessarily confusing to me!)
+However, do not look for the sticker on the side of the car seat to even mention the FAA.
+(This was initially confusing to me!)

 Instead the “FAA approved” is indicated by a sticker, usually located on the side of the car seat, with these words (typically in red print):

 “This restraint is certified for use in motor vehicles and aircraft.”

 Keep in mind gate agents and flight attendants are doing their job for the SAFETY of all passengers when they stop you to check your car seat for FAA Approval as well as when they verify the CRS is securely installed for flight.

 - They will not allow you to use a car seat on the airplane if it does not say the exact words above which means that it is an FAA approved car seat.
 There is only ONE exception: In the case of the CARES harness, the tag looks like this:

 - Flight attendants will not allow the plane to depart with a car seat that doesn’t properly fit into the seat.
 Safety is the main role of the flight attendant.

 - Flight crew may be frustrated by parents who board the plane with restraints that don’t fit the seat.
 Understand their role is also to ensure on time departure.
 Be kind.